 The volatility comes from the occasional wild swings experienced in the price of Bitcoin against most other currencies.
 A Bitcoin ETF, which is intended to mimic the price action of Bitcoin, should also experience similar price swings.
 This could scare investors that have a lower risk tolerance, enticing them to panic sell.

-One risk that comes from holding an ETF of any kind involves its expense ratio.
+One of the risks that comes from holding an ETF of any kind involves its expense ratio.
 This number refers to the amount of money a fund’s management charges in exchange for providing the opportunity for investors to invest in their fund.

 If a fund comes with an expense ratio of 2%, for example, the fund management would take $2 out of a $100 investment each year.
 This figure is usually calculated after profits have been factored in, cutting into investors’ gains.
 In other words, Bitcoin ETFs may be expensive for investors to hold.